ngannguyen117/shortener/README.md

 # Shortener

-A simple URL shortening web app in written in Python using Django framework.
+A simple URL shortening web app written in Python using Django

 This web app includes the following function:
 * An endpoint that receives a URL and returns a new shortened URL